 Aeromagnetic Volcano Monitoring

 Current volcano monitoring techniques typically have high operating costs or produce ambiguous data (or both).
-This project illustrates how aeromagnetic data might be usable for real-time, inexpensive volcano monitoring.
+This project illustrates how aeromagnetic data might be usable for real-time, low-cost volcano monitoring.
 This is modeled using reconstructions of the 2015 eruption of Axial Seamount and the 2014-15 Bárðarbunga eruption in Iceland.
-The technique that I’ve developed shows potential for widespread use and can be modified for use in remote locations.
+The technique that I’ve developed shows potential for widespread applicability and can be modified for use in remote locations.
 A paper on these results is currently in preparation.
 Going forward, I plan to implement magnetic monitoring strategies at active volcanoes as a proof-of-concept study.

 Mafic Terranes of Northern Alaska